Estimating Monte Carlo variance from multiple Markov chains: Examples

-\end{theorem} Theorem~\ref{thm:bivariate_gibbs} is a rare result in MCMC output analysis.
-To the best of our knowledge, this is the first time a closed-form expression of the asymptotic covariance matrix has been obtained for a non-trivial MCMC algorithm and it allows us to compare our estimates of $\Sigma$ against the truth.
+\end{result} Result~\ref{thm:bivariate_gibbs} allows us to compare our estimates of $\Sigma$ against the truth.
 We compare the performance of RBM, ABM, and the naive estimator for two settings, $\rho = 0.5, 0.999$ with $\omega_1 = \omega_2 = 1$.
-For Setting 1 ($\rho = .5$), the Markov chains travel freely across the state space so that in only a few steps, independent runs of the Markov chains from over-dispersed starting values look similar to each other.
+For Setting 1 ($\rho = .5$), the Markov chains travel freely across the state space so that in only a few steps, independent runs of the Markov chains look similar to each other.
 For Setting 2 $(\rho = .999)$, each Markov chain moves slowly across the state space.
 Trace plots in Figure~\ref{fig:MVG_trace} give evidence of this.

 We set $m = 5,10$ for both the settings and first compare the evolution of the estimates of $\Sigma$ over time.
-Figure~\ref{fig:MVG_FN_running} presents the running plots of the Frobenius norm of the estimators with the black horizontal line being the truth.
+Figure~\ref{fig:MVG_FN_running} presents the running plots of the determinant of the estimators with the black horizontal line being the truth.
 In all four plots, the high variability of the naive estimator is demonstrated, consistent with Theorem~\ref{thm:naive_convergence}.
 For Setting 1, RBM and ABM are indistinguishable as was expected from the trace plots.
-However, the advantage of using RBM is evident in Setting 2, where the RBM estimator converges to the truth quicker than the ABM estimator.
-This is a direct consequence of the fact that slowly mixing Markov chains take a longer time to traverse the state space, implying that the means of all the chains are significantly different in small MCMC runs.
+However, the advantage of using RBM is evident in Setting 2, where the RBM estimator converges to the truth slightly quicker than the ABM estimator.
+This is a direct consequence of the fact that slowly mixing Markov chains take longer to traverse the state space, implying that the means of all the chains are different in small MCMC runs.